 Typically, the most significant deterrent to international investors is US litigation, which is notoriously lengthy, expensive and, for parties unused to US discovery rules, invasive.
-For this reason, foreign investors should properly draft the dispute resolution mechanism when forming the joint venture.
+For this reason, foreign investors should properly draft the dispute resolution mechanism when forming a joint venture.
 Such a mechanism should avoid litigation in US courts to resolve disputes between the joint venture parties and instead provide for arbitration, possibly preceded by mediation.

 Although not necessarily a deterrent, foreign investors should also be aware of the reporting requirements of the Bureau of Economic Analysis, which may be triggered by the foreign investor's activities in the United States, and the possibility that the Committee on Foreign Investment in the United States may examine the investor's activities.
+Foreign investors should also consider the fact that they may be required to disclose beneficial ownership information under the Corporate Transparency Act, which could then be used for certain law enforcement and other limited purposes by US government officials and courts, and possibly even foreign law enforcement if the information is requested by a US federal agency.